 Romance for Guests

-One of the best ways to use the fact that your wedding is on Valentine’s Day to your benefit it get your guests involved in the fun.
-Don’t forget, it’s also Valentine’s Day for all of the couples witnessing your ceremony; plus they are watching one of the most romantic things imaginable.
-Though you obviously want to keep the emphasis on you as the newlyweds, make sure to include their love and romance during certain parts of your reception to make your entire wedding more special for everyone.
+One of the best ways to use the fact that your wedding is on this holiday to your benefit it get your guests involved in the fun.
+Don’t forget, it’s also a romantic day for all of the couples witnessing your ceremony!
+On top of that, they are watching one of the most inspiring things imaginable.
+Obviously, want to keep the emphasis on you as the newlyweds.
+However, you can include their love and romance during certain parts of your reception, too.
+It will make your entire wedding more special for everyone.

-Fun Wedding Favor Ideas
+Fun Valentine’s Day Wedding Favor Ideas

 Other Hidden Benefits of a Valentine’s Day Wedding